apigee/apigee-templater/README.md

 | Target Google authentication | Yes | https://github.com/apigee/apigee-templater/issues/14 |
 | Target load balancing | Yes | https://github.com/apigee/apigee-templater/issues/17 |
 | Target conditional flows | No | |

+The templating engine uses the [Handlebars](https://handlebarsjs.com/) framework to build any type of proxy based on structured inputs.
+And because the logic is contained in Javascript or Typescript plugins, logic can be added for any type of requirement.

 ## Example usage
 You can find examples of both proxy and shared flow generation in the `./module/tests` directory.
 The tests use both JSON and YAML to demonstrate configuration of proxies and shared flows.